 What we don’t: No load lifters, water bottle storage, or exterior compression straps.

 When compiling our list of the best travel packs, we prioritized functional organization, easy on-the-go access, durable materials, and carry-on compatibility.
-Cotopaxi’s Allpa 35L Travel Pack checks all those boxes emphatically, earning it our top spot for 2024.
-Along with the vibrant styling and multi-colored patterning that the brand is known for, the Allpa is exceptionally durable with a mix of 1,000-denier, TPU-coated polyester and panels of 840-denier ballistic nylon.
-In use, we found the Allpa to be remarkably tough and highly water-resistant, and the pack also comes with a stowable rain cover for truly inclement weather.
-We also love the dual access to the main compartment, including a full wraparound zipper and secondary side zip next to the backpanel for easily retrieving items while on the move.
-And the electronics sleeve is big enough to handle both a laptop and tablet at the same time, which isn’t often the case.
-Overall, the Allpa is well made, stylish, and very nicely appointed for travel.
+Cotopaxi’s Allpa 35L Travel Pack checks all those boxes emphatically, earning it our top spot for 2025.
+Along with the vibrant styling and multi-colored patterning that the brand is known for, the Allpa is exceptionally durable with a mix of 840-denier (D) TPU-coated and ballistic ripstop nylon, and, in use, we found it to be remarkably tough and highly water-resistant.
+We also love the full wraparound zipper for unrestricted access to the main compartment, and the electronics sleeve is big enough to handle both a laptop and tablet at the same time, which isn’t often the case.
+Finally, we appreciate that Cotopaxi addressed some of our complaints about the prior version during a recent update, adding a water bottle pocket, more breathable mesh shoulder straps, and a luggage pass-through sleeve for connecting the pack to a roller bag (although they did do away with the stowable rain cover).Â

 See the Cotopaxi Allpa 35L